adamsilver/fdpb/06-an-inbox.md

 ### Things to avoid

-- Plowing ahead without deeply understanding the materials in which to design.
+- Ploughing ahead without deeply understanding the materials we design with.
 - Using ARIA when you don't have to.
 - Using checkboxes and select boxes unconventionally.
 - Highlighting rows for the sake it.